We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 Volume Metrics

 Track the percentage of commits with AI assistance and the percentage of PRs with AI involvement.
 These give you a baseline for how deeply AI has penetrated your workflow.
+Anything below 40% AI commit rate suggests AI tools are being used as accessories rather than primary workflow tools.

 Velocity Metrics